 SH 68 is a proposed 22-mile new road that will connect I-2 to I-69C between Alamo and Donna and run north to I-69C/US 281 north of Edinburg.
 Phase 1 will construct frontage roads in each direction from I-2 to FM 1925 (Monte Cristo Rd).
 Phase 2 will construct frontage roads from FM 1925 (Monte Cristo Rd) to I-69C with an optional Phase 3 that could be undertaken by the HCRMA later to construct tollroad mainlanes.
-Phase 1 is fully funded by TxDOT and is currently in an EIS environmental process.
+Phase 1 is fully funded by TxDOT and is currently finalizing a Record of Decision (ROD).